 Salary Scale and Concurrent Funding

-The salary award is variable (between 10 to 50% of allocated clinical time for health research) and includes benefits, based on the current pay scale set by the government of New Brunswick for those clinical specialties.
+The salary award is variable (at least 10% of allocated clinical time for health research) and includes benefits, based on the current pay scale set by the government of New Brunswick for those clinical specialties.

 No other salary award may be held concurrently.
-Other compensation may include clinical salary or clinical fee-for-service representing between 50 to 80%.
+Other compensation may include clinical salary or clinical fee-for-service.

 Partnering Stakeholders and Host Institutions